-- 1.5.4 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.5 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present. - 1.5.6 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.7 Check all bolts frequently to maintain proper tightness. - 1.5.8 Keep all guards, shields and all safety devices in place and in safe working condition. - 1.5.9 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.10 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.
+- 1.5.3 Keep engine and engine area free from accumulation of grass, leaves, excessive grease or oil and other debris which can accumulate in these areas.
+These materials can become flammable and may result in a fire. - 1.5.4 Disconnect the battery cable from the negative battery post when the unit will be allowed to sit for more than 30 days without use. - 1.5.5 Store fuel in a container specifically designed for this purpose in a cool, dry place. - 1.5.6 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.7 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area, where open pilot lights or heat appliances are present. - 1.5.8 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.9 Check all bolts frequently to maintain proper tightness. - 1.5.10 Keep all guards, shields and all safety devices in place and in safe working condition. - 1.5.11 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.12 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.

-• Hydraulic fluid escaping under pressure can penetrate skin and cause injury.

-Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.

-- Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system. - Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks. - Safely relieve all pressure in the hydraulic system before performing any work on the hydraulic system.
+POTENTIAL HAZARD Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
+WHAT CAN HAPPEN Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.
+HOW TO AVOID THE HAZARD Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system.
+Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid.
+Use cardboard or paper to find hydraulic leaks.
+Cotaly relieve all preserves in the hydroxylic system.

+Safely relieve all pressure in the hydraulic system before performing any work on the hydraulic system.